-- Level 1: Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2: D Inputs other than quoted prices included in Level 1 that are observable for the asset or liability either directly or indirectly; and - Level 3: Unobservable inputs that are significant to the overall fair value measurement.
+- Level 1: Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability either directly or indirectly; and - Level 3: Unobservable inputs that are significant to the overall fair value measurement.

 The Company's financial instruments that are recorded at fair value generally are classified within Level 1 or Level 2 within the fair value hierarchy using quoted market prices or quotes from market makers or broker-dealers.
 Financial instruments classified within Level 1 are valued based on quoted market prices in active markets and consist of U.S. Treasury and Agency securities, corporate equities, and certain money market instruments.
 Level 2 financial instruments primarily consist of investment grade and high-yield corporate debt, convertible bonds, mortgage and asset-backed securities, and municipal obligations.
-Financial instruments classified as Level 2 are valued based on quoted prices for similar assets and liabilities in active markets that are not active.
+Financial instruments classified as Level 2 are valued based on quoted prices for similar assets and liabilities in active markets and quoted prices for identical or similar assets and liabilities in markets that are not active.
 Some financial instruments are classified within Level 3 within the fair value hierarchy as observable pricing inputs are not available due to limited market activity for the asset or liability.
-Such financial instruments include certain distressed municipal securities and auction rate securities ("ARS").
+Such financial instruments include certain distressed municipal securities, and auction rate securities ("ARS").